IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

 all the data of deployed applications and their configuration from the WAS server.

-Now, let’s `simulate` the steps to run the data collector.
+Now, let’s simulate the steps to run the data collector.

-1. Go back to the `Terminal` window and navigate the **/home/techzone/Downloads** directory and view its contents with
+1. Go back to the terminal window and navigate the **/home/techzone/Downloads** directory and view its contents with
     commands: